yifeixie3/yifeixie3.github.io/_pages/publications.md

 Under review
 -----
 * A Decentralized Learning Algorithm for Predict-then-Optimize Framework.
-(Submitted to ICML 2025)

 * A Stochastic Programming-based Performance Optimization Framework for Parallel Consensus Network in Sharding Blockchain.
-(Submitted to Computers and OR)

 To be submitted
 -----